port-labs/port-docs/docs/tutorials/complete-use-cases/software-templates.md

 </details>

-Then, add `Create` actions to it, in order to support creation of multiple services of different frameworks.
+Then, add `Create` Self-Service Actions to the Blueprint, in order to support the creation of multiple services from different frameworks.

 In this case, we add actions to provision [Django](https://github.com/cookiecutter/cookiecutter-django), [C++](https://github.com/DerThorsten/cpp_cookiecutter) and [Go](https://github.com/lacion/cookiecutter-golang) services.

-The action will receive some user input:
+The action will receive the following user inputs:

-- GitHub's organization and repository to host the output service project.
+- GitHub organization and repository to host the created service project;
 - Template specific parameters, such as `project_name` and `description`.

 :::note
-In the following JSON, you need to replace few instances of `<WEBHOOK_URL>` with your URL.
+In the following JSON, you need to replace the `<WEBHOOK_URL>` placeholders with your URL.

 For local setup, look at this [example](../self-service-actions/webhook-actions/local-debugging-webhook.md#creating-the-vm-create-action).
 :::

 <details>
-<summary>Actions JSON</summary>
+<summary>Self-Service Actions JSON</summary>

 ```json showLineNumbers
 [